Best Orlando Theme Park Restaurants

 Monsieur Paul (Epcot, Disney World)

-Named for famous French chef Paul Bocuse, Monsieur Paul is easily Disney’s most expensive in-park restaurant with a breathtaking view of the World Showcase.
+Named for famous French chef Paul Bocuse, Monsieur Paul is Disney’s most expensive in-park restaurant with a breathtaking view of the World Showcase.
 Entrees range from $40-50, while three-course dinners can run around $90.
-Some would call that price tag justified though as the restaurant serves classic 3-star French cuisine.
+Some would call that price tag justified, though, as the restaurant serves classic 3-star French cuisine.

 Teppan Edo (Epcot, Disney World)

 Part meal.
 Part show.
-Come celebrate Japanese cuisine where the chefs slice and dice as well as entertain you with the Teppan-yaki-style cooking method.
-It is literally a feast for the senses.
-The restaurant has an offering of hibachi style cooking using a variety of chicken, steak, shrimp, and scallop combinations.
+Celebrate Japanese cuisine, where the chefs slice and dice and entertain you with Teppan-yaki-style cooking.
+It is a feast for the senses.
+The restaurant offers hibachi-style cooking using a variety of chicken, steak, shrimp, and scallop combinations.

-This eatery is one Disney’s most popular.
-Sushi and appetizers are also available, and prices range from around $18 up to $32.
+This eatery is one of Disney’s most popular.
+Sushi and appetizers are also available, ranging from around $18 to $32.
 Try their succulent filet mignon!
-And if you are 21 or over you can enjoy hot or cold sake, or even splurge on a sake cocktail.
+And if you are 21 or over, you can enjoy hot or cold sake or even splurge on a sake cocktail.
 They also carry Japanese beer and wine.
-Don’t forget to save room for dessert from an assortment of mousse cakes.
+Don’t forget to save room for dessert from various mousse cakes.

 Mythos Restaurant (Islands of Adventure, Universal Orlando)

-If not for the delicious food, this restaurant would be on our list for its impressive interior design.
-Located inside a beautifully styled cavern on the shore of the park’s lagoon, Mythos serves up Mediterranean, Asian and American fare that includes salads, steaks, burgers, fish, pasta and more on a menu that shifts with the seasons.
+This restaurant would be on our list for its impressive interior design if not for the delicious food.
+Located inside a beautifully styled cavern on the shore of the park’s lagoon, Mythos serves up Mediterranean, Asian, and American fare, including salads, steaks, burgers, fish, pasta, and more on a menu that shifts with the seasons.

-It can be packed from time to time, so we recommend reservations, but prices are moderately affordable at $10-20.
-And if the weather is nice you will definitely want to take advantage of the outdoor seating where you will have a fantastic view of the park’s inland sea and colorful lands.
+It can be packed occasionally, so we recommend reservations, but prices are moderately affordable at $10-20.
+And if the weather is nice, you will want to take advantage of the outdoor seating, where you will have a fantastic view of the park’s inland sea and colorful lands.

 Have you been to any of the restaurants on our list?
 Are there any theme park restaurants you would recommend?